LejratMesi/Java-Advance/README.md

 # JAVA_Advance

-In order to clone this you have to do the command `git clone type here the repo url` After you cloned you can open using your prefered IDE.
+In order to clone this you have to do the command `git clone type here the repo url`.
+After you cloned you can open using your prefered IDE.

 This repository will help student to understand the main concepts of JAVA_Advance section from the course.